-A messy bun offers maximum glamour for minimal effort.
+A messy bun offers maximum glamour for minimal effort, which makes it ideal for very special occasion looks such as mother of the bride hairstyles.
 As hairstylist Lee Stafford says, "It’s completely effortless and anyone can put their own unique stamp on it by choosing different accessories or making the whole look sleek and glossy."

 - Backcomb: Lift up a handful of hair at the crown and backcomb underneath with a tail comb.